 FINALWEIGHT Person weight generated during population synthesis

-SPORDER Person number in HH
+SPORDER Person number in household

 EMPLOYED Is person employed